matteranalytics/matter-analytics-webpage/README.md

 The deployed site from this repository can be viewed at [dalum.vercel.app](https://dalum.vercel.app/).

-From this point forward, every time you create a pull request (PR) or push to the `main` branch, GitHub CI processes will automatically build, test, and validate your code changes to ensure seamless integration with the existing codebase.
+From this point forward, every time you create a pull request (PR) or push to the `main` branch, GitHub CI processes will automatically test, validate, and build your code changes to ensure seamless integration with the existing codebase.
 Subsequently, Vercel CD processes will deploy the updated code automatically from the `main` branch.
 If the checks pass :heavy_check_mark:, your live site will be updated smoothly.
 However, if the checks fail :x:, the deployment will not proceed, and your live site will remain unchanged, preserving the last successful deployment.

 ## Customization